-In the beginning of March I committed myself to losing 20lbs over the next 3 months, it’s an aggressive target but an achievable one if I can cut carbs, increase my protein and fiber intake, drink plenty of water, exercise regularly, and get proper rest.
+At the beginning of March, I committed myself to lose 20 lbs over the next 3 months.
+It’s an aggressive target but an achievable one if I can cut carbs, increase my protein and fiber intake, drink plenty of water, exercise regularly, and get proper rest.
 In the comfort of my own home, while still a challenge, I’ve managed to stay accountable to this routine, but how can I keep this up on the road for nearly a month?
-Skipping the diet/exercise would be the easy answer, but summer’s fast approaching and I plan on hitting up a few beaches along the trip!
+Skipping the diet/exercise would be the easy answer, but summer’s fast approaching, and I plan on hitting up a few beaches along the trip!
 I’ve done some research and come up with 5 rules that I’ll be following on the road, so I thought I’d share them with you too.

 Plan and pack a series of smart meals and snacks